1. Welcome to Note

 Add Automation Button.

-Captured automation will appear as a solid line in the Clip Mini Preview.
+Captured automation will appear as a solid line in the Clip Preview.
 Parameters with automation display a dot next to the corresponding knob.
 When transport is running, you will also see the automation changes reflected in the parameter’s automatic knob adjustments.

 You can continue to change parameters even after automation has been captured.
 When adjusting parameters again, new dotted lines will appear in the automation, and you can tap Add to update the captured automation to save the new changes.